tiprankstipranks

 We may be subject to litigation and other regulatory proceedings which may result in the expense of time and resources and could materially adversely affect our business, financial condition and results of operations.

-From time to time, we are involved in lawsuits and regulatory actions relating to our business, including those relating to intellectual property, antitrust, data protection, commercial and employment matters.
+From time to time, we are involved in lawsuits and regulatory actions relating to our business, including those that may relate to intellectual property, antitrust, data protection, commercial and employment matters and product liability.
 Due to the inherent uncertainties of litigation and regulatory proceedings, we cannot accurately predict the likelihood of such lawsuits or regulatory proceedings occurring or the ultimate outcome of any such proceedings.
 An unfavorable outcome could materially adversely affect our business, financial condition and results of operations.
 In addition, any such proceeding, regardless of its merits, could divert management's attention from our operations and result in substantial legal fees.

 Taxation & Government Incentives - Risk 1